IK-AVI/doctest/bli-guides/bli-service-troubleshooting.md

 ## Erase all configuration and settings {#erase-configuration}

-An alternative, having a back up of your current _BeoLiving Intelligence_ configuration, it´s to erase all configuration and settings of your controller.
-This could solve immediately conflicts between your current configuration and firmware, but with the risk of lost previous configuration if being not careful.
+An alternative, having a back up of your current _BeoLiving Intelligence_ configuration, is to erase all configuration and settings of your controller.
+This could immediately solve conflicts between your current configuration and firmware, but with the risk of losing the previous configuration if being not careful.
 Same as for [System button reset](#system-reset) method, this method must be used in case _BeoLiving
 Intelligence_ is not able to restore normal operation by itself.